-I haven't been a pious Christian since I was 6, Lent only means one thing to me, I will have a birthday soon.
-Easter wasn't something I particularly looked forward to and I was surprisingly unimpressed with the overly sweet milk chocolate eggs the easter bunny brought me nor did I enjoy the big family gatherings in our family as they always resulted into political debates, and dispute.
+I haven’t been a pious Christian since I was 6, Lent only means one thing to me, I will have a birthday soon.
+Easter wasn’t something I particularly looked forward to, and I was surprisingly unimpressed with the overly sweet milk chocolate eggs the easter bunny brought me.
+Nor did I enjoy the big family gatherings as they always resulted into political debates, and dispute.
 It is most certainly the reason for my aversion to politics and politicians.

 A Ceremonie in Glocester.I’le to thee a Simnell bring,Gainst thou go’st a mothering,So that, when she blesseth thee,Half that blessing thou’lt give me.

 At some time along the way of time the legend of Simon and Nell appeared.
 A story most people have heard from their grandparents.

 |The Book of Days

 The Simnel cake today is a fruit cake that is slightly lighter than a Christmas tide fruitcake.
 It is covered in marzipan these days instead of a tough white crust and a layer of marzipan is baked into the middle of the cake.
 On top of the cake are placed 11 balls to represent the true apostles, leaving off Judas Iscariot the traitor.
 When exactly the 11 balls came into practice isn’t clear but I wouldn’t be surprised if it were the Victorians